arijitdas123student/talks/README.md

 Recording available here : [DockerCon 2021 Session](https://docker.events.cube365.net/dockercon-live/2021/community/95w6ecHo5KjDcGDGm)

-* Presented a talk on "TinyML : Forever and Beyond at Global AI Virtual Tour 2021 sponsored by Microsoft on July 2021.
+* Presented a talk on "TinyML : Forever and Beyond" at Global AI Virtual Tour 2021 sponsored by Microsoft on July 2021.

 Recording available here : [Global AI Virtual Tour 2021 Talk](https://tour.globalai.live)

-#### Feel free to drop me an [email](mailto:arijitdas18022006@gmail.com) if you want to invite me as a speaker to your event.
+### Feel free to drop me an [email](mailto:arijitdas18022006@gmail.com) if you want to invite me as a speaker to your event.